1Euro7Cent/Downtime-notifier/readme.md

 ## Privacy Policy

 - I collect/store data about the guilds(guild ID) and ADDED users.

-  With store data I mean I store the ID and when the user turned online/offline.
+This includes:

+- Guild ID (to assign the rest of the data).
+- Broadcast channel ID (to be able to know what channel to send the notification to).
+- Bot data:
+  - user ID (to know for what user to send notification)
+  - timestamps (to be able to know for how long the bot has being online / offline):
+    - gone online (milliseconds)
+    - gone offline (milliseconds)

+For the purpose of being able to notify users that bots turned offline / online.
-  You can see the data in the `database.json` file or via the `getData` command.
+You can see the data in the `database.json` file or via the `data get` command.

-- If you want to completly wipe the data from that guild, send me a message in the support server or in dms.
-I need a proof that you have the rights to do this.
+- If you want to completly wipe the data from that guild, use the `data delete` command.
 - If the bot was kicked from the server and on the next boot the bot deletes all data from missing guilds / bots.

 ## Additonal information